MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 - create a container in your storage blob called ```images```
 - upload the dog image found in the data directory into this container
-  - Use either the portal or the storage explorer application (LINK TO STORAGE EXPLORER)
+  - Use either the portal or the storage explorer application (see [Lab 0](../Lab0/README.md) for details)

 **Make sure to set the access level to public so the computer vision can read from it**